paramify/fedramp-20x-pilot/README.md

 ```

 ### Step 6 - Continuous Reporting Indication
-Either on demand or per an automated schedule, a new package will be generated with the most current evidence using Paramify's DocRobot capability.
+Either on-demand or per an automated schedule, a new package will be generated with the most current evidence using Paramify's DocRobot capability.

 ### Step 7 - Prototype for Continuous Reporting
 It is anticipated that Paramify Cloud will allow for a shareable link that shows the KSI dashboard.
 The view will look similar to the following images.